Approximate Fitting of a Circular Arc When Two Points Are Known: Algorithm

 Applying this approximation to \eqref{CircularArcCorrectFitting}

 Unlike \eqref{CircularArcCorrectFitting}, this formula can be minimized using only moments.
 The direct solution, based on conformal geometric algebra, is described in \cite{FittingOfCircularArcsWithO1Complexity}.
 The solution is based on finding eigenvalues of a square nonsymmetric matrix \cite[see (24)]{FittingOfCircularArcsWithO1Complexity}.
-This can be done by Schur factorization.
+This can be done using Schur factorization.
 The eigenvector corresponding to the minimal non-negative eigenvalue is the solution.
-Care needs to be taken for the cases when there is a solution with close to zero eigenvalue due to round-off error.
+Care should be taken in cases where the solution has close to zero eigenvalue due to round-off error.

 In this paper, another approach to minimization of \eqref{CircularArcFitting} will be considered.